FalseGenius/foundry-security-defi/README.md

 ## Liquidate Feature note
-Liquidator can cover debt of a user, and get all their collateral in return.
+Liquidator can cover debt of a user by burning their DSC debt, and get all their collateral in return.